RetroReversing/retroReversing/pages/SourceCode/RetailConsoleSourceCode.md

 tags:
 - sourcecode
 - games
-editlink: ../categories/SourceCode/RetailConsoleSourceCode.md
+editlink: ../pages/SourceCode/RetailConsoleSourceCode.md
-updatedAt: 27th July 2020
+updatedAt: 8th August 2020
 ---
 It is very rare that a commercial game releases its source code to the public, it is even rarer for that to be a console game, but there have been a few exciting cases in recent history which we will explore in this post.